k2-fsa/sherpa/docs/source/onnx/tts/pretrained_models/vits.rst

     --vits-data-dir=./vits-piper-en_US-libritts_r-medium/espeak-ng-data \
     --output-filename=./libritts-liliana-900.wav \
     --sid=900 \
-    'liliana, the most beautiful and lovely assistant of our team!'
+    "liliana, the most beautiful and lovely assistant of our team!"

 After running, it will generate two files ``libritts-liliana-109.wav`` and ``libritts-liliana-900.wav`` in the current directory.